meshmakers/octo-tools/docs/developerGuide/gettingStarted/intro.md

 - $TOOLSPATH: The directory of the tools repository.  e. g. ~/Development/meshmakers/octo-tools
 - $INFRASTRUCTUREPATH: The directory of infrastructure within the tools repository. e. g. ~/Development/meshmakers/octo-tools/infrastructure
 - $NUGETPATH: The directory of stored nuget packages of OctoMesh. e. g. ~/Development/meshmakers/nuget
-- $GLOBALNUGETPACKAGESPATH: The global nuget package path of .NET. e. g. {use profile path}/.nuget/packages/
+- $GLOBALNUGETPACKAGESPATH: The global nuget package path of .NET. e. g. \{use profile path\}/.nuget/packages/

 ### Definitions